AustEcon/bitsv/docs/source/guide/transactions.rst

 Unspent Consolidation
 ---------------------

-By default Bit will use all of your available UTXOs to make future transactions smaller and therefore reduce fees.
+By default Bitcash will use all of your available UTXOs to make future transactions smaller and therefore reduce fees.

 If you don't desire this behavior and only wish to use what is needed, do this: